barantoro/koro/README.md

 ## Overview

 A post management application with Vue.js 3 composition API and Vite.
 This application allows users to read, create, delete, and update posts using the JSON placeholder API.
+Demo hosted at [Github Pages](https://barantoro.github.io/koro/)

 **Node Version:** v21.5.9

 **NPM Version:** 10.2.4

 # Vue 3 + Vite